How to Charge a Ferrari Hybrid: Complete Owner's Guide

 Flashing Blue Vehicle connected

-Dual Flashing Blue Charging process active
+Dual Flashing Blue Charging in progress

-Red Fault detected during charge cycle
+Red Fault detected during the charge cycle

-If a red indicator appears, disconnect the cable and reconnect it directly to a properly grounded outlet, ensuring no extension cords or adapters are used.
-If the condition persists, professional service assistance may be required.
+If a red indicator appears, disconnect the cable and reconnect it directly to a properly grounded outlet, no extension cords or adapters.

-hybrid Ferrari maintenance | reflection
+hybrid Ferrari maintenance | spider steering wheel

-Long Parking Mode & Extended Storage Protection
+Long Parking Mode and Extended Storage

 How to Activate Long Parking Mode

-1. Open Settings through the vehicle interface
+1. Open Settings through the vehicle interface.

-2. Select Car settings
+2. Select Car Settings.

-3. Activate Long Parking Mode and confirm the mode status
+3. Activate Long Parking Mode.

 Storage Situation Recommended Preparation

-Seasonal vehicle storage Activate Long Parking Mode before extended inactivity
+Seasonal StorageActivate Long Parking Mode before extended inactivity

-Climate-controlled garage storage Maintain stable storage conditions and periodic system checks
+Climate-Controlled GarageMaintain stable conditions and schedule periodic system checks

 Play Video